blkFinch/blkfinch.github.io/_notes/-- Ref Notes --/Jacquin Course.md

 1. Identify the part responsible for the ability.
 This separates the behavior from the person.
 2. Ask the part if it accepts the client’s goal.
 3. The Part is asked to use the creative part of the mind to find empowering memories, inner strengths, skills and abilities that satisfy the positive intention.
+__Here is an opportunity to employ a different technique while the part searches__
-4. The Part is asked to pick the best of these new choices.
+5. The Part is asked to pick the best of these new choices.
 Depending on the behavior it may be more appropriate for it to choose three or more new choices.
-5. The Part is asked to take the new choice and apply it.
+6. The Part is asked to take the new choice and apply it.
 This can be combined with future pacing.
-6. Forced Ecology Check.
+7. Forced Ecology Check.
 A check is run to ensure the new behaviours fit in with every other part of the person.

 ## Anchoring